Unleash/unleash-edge/CLI.md

 * `-i`, `--interface <INTERFACE>` — Which interfaces should this server listen for HTTP traffic on

   Default value: `0.0.0.0`
+* `-b`, `--base-path <BASE_PATH>` — Which base path should this server listen for HTTP traffic on

+  Default value: ``
 * `-w`, `--workers <WORKERS>` — How many workers should be started to handle requests.
 Defaults to number of physical cpus

   Default value: `16`
+* `--enable-post-features` — Exposes the api/client/features endpoint for POST requests.
+This may be removed in a future release

+  Default value: `false`
 * `--tls-enable` — Should we bind TLS

   Default value: `false`